-The SBIR challenge is a joint initiative between Smart Dublin and Enterprise Ireland and is open for applications until 3rd May 2016.
-Successful applicants will be selected by an open competition process run in two phases.
-The competition is open to any organisation, developers of ICT and software solution providers, universities and service providers.
+The SBIR challenge is a joint initiative between Smart Dublin and Enterprise Ireland and was open for applications until 3rd May 2016.
+Successful applicants were selected by an open competition process run in two phases.
+The competition was open to any organisation, developers of ICT and software solution providers, universities and service providers.

 Click here for relevant datasets and presentations from the information session on the 23rd of March.

 Sarah Scannell, recently appointed Cycling and Walking Promotion Officer, Dublin City Council, said: “We want to increase cycling in Dublin, both across the Dublin Region and in the City Centre with a target for a quarter of all trips in the city centre to be taken by bike .
 Achieving this objective will require major investment in cycling infrastructure, increased promotion of cycling as an option, supportive policy decision making, and a step change in attitudes to cycling in our city.
 There are a number of short term improvements possible through the application of smart, low cost innovative technologies.
 The SBIR challenge will allow us to provide seed funding for companies and individuals to develop innovative and data driven proposals to accomplish this goal.”